Release-Candidate/1-billion-row-challenge/README.md

 - While 1 billion sounds like much, we can keep everything (the whole data file and the intermediate data) in 32GB RAM.
 So no need to think about memory.
 Which means that if you have less RAM, you should scale the number of rows accordingly (`500_000_000`, 500 millions if you've got 16GB, `250_000_000` if you've got 8GB, ...).
 - A maximum of 10,000 unique station names: so we can set all capacities to 10,000 and won't need to reallocate when dynamically growing.
 This implies, that there is a maximum number of 100,000 (1,000,000,000 / 10,000) temperatures per station.
 - All float values are in the inclusive interval `[-99.9, 99.9]` and have exactly (always!) one decimal digit.
 So if we parse these as integers, we get values in the interval `[-990, 990]`.
-Having a maximum of 10,000 stations implies, that the sums of these integer values are (always) in `[-9 900 000, 9 900 000]`.
-This is a sub-interval of `[-2^24, 2^24] == [-16 777 216, 16 777 216]`, so 32 bit integers suffice to hold all needed values.
-A (well, the usual ones) 32 bit float has a mantissa that can hold exactly 23 bits + 1 (in normalized form), so we don't loose precision when converting the integer values to a 32 bit float.
+Having a maximum of 100,000 temperature values implies that the sums of these integer values are (always) in `[-99 000 000, 99 000 000]`.
+This is a sub-interval of `[-2^27, 2^27] == [-134 217 728, 134 217 728]`, so 32 bit integers suffice to hold the sum of the temperature values.
 - The max length of 100 bytes of the names => we can use a fixed 100 byte buffer to parse them into.

 ## How to Run